Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Motivation

 We now discuss the work that has been done regarding influence and welfare in the context of social choice theory.
-Influences have long been studied in discrete Fourier analysis and computer science.
-The notion of influence was first introduced by Penrose \cite{penrose46} and specifically within our context, it was first studied by Ben-Or and Linial \cite{influenceBOL85}.
-Some other novel works related to influences in the context of social choice theory are, but not limited to, KKL Theorem \cite{KKL}, Majority is Stablest \cite{MajorityIsStablest2010}.
-In our work, we extend the notion of influence to the noisy setting and call it \emph{probabilistic influence}, and prove a direct linear relation between deterministic influence and probabilistic influence.
+Influences have long been studied in discrete Fourier analysis and theoretical computer science.
+The notion of influence was first introduced by \cite{penrose46} and it was first systematically studied by \cite{influenceBOL85}.
+Some other novel works related to influences in the context of social choice theory include, but are not limited to, KKL Theorem \citep{KKL} and the Majority is Stablest Theorem \citep{MajorityIsStablest2010}.
+We extend the notion of influence to the noisy setting and call it \emph{probabilistic influence}, and prove a direct linear relation between deterministic influence and probabilistic influence.